 11 Reasons You Should Get A Chinchilla

 I literally busted out an old legal pad and pen and wrote down my favorite things about owning a chinchilla.
-Then I narrowed it down to the top 11 reasons I know you will enjoy being a chinchilla parent as much as I have enjoyed it.
+Then I narrowed it down to the top 11.
+They are in no order of importance.

 Luckily, chinchillas can adapt to their new environment very quickly.
 Once this happens the bond only grows stronger between you and your chinchilla.

-This alone I think is a sure-fire reason why you should get a chinchilla if you are currently on the fence.
+This alone is a sure-fire reason why you should get a chinchilla, if you are currently on the fence.
 Who wants a pet that shows no love, affection, or any unique personality traits?

 Certainly not I. And I doubt that’s what you are looking for.
 The good news is that purchasing a chinchilla will not result in anything short of a unique, entertaining, and loving pet.

-Reasons #2- Chinchillas Are Very Cheap to Own
+#2: Chinchillas Are Very Cheap To Own

-I’m already aware that someone will give me some kickback to this statement in the comments below.
+I’m already aware that someone will give me some pushback on this statement in the comments below.
 Let me 100% clear and transparent.

 Chinchillas are extremely cheap too own after the initial purchase.
-Chinchillas are only expensive during the first few weeks because of all the original items needed.
+Chinchillas are only expensive during the first few weeks, because of all the original items needed.
 But even the initial cost is still lower than most other pets.

 When I first purchased my chinchilla, I went through the exact same process.